JosephJamesCoop/Develop-Horiseon/README.md

 This is a advertiesment based application, does not include any sign up or cantact links.
 It is displayed to advertsie and promote Horiseons marketing abilities.

 # Setup Requirements

+click on the link  https://josephjamescoop.github.io/Develop-Horiseon/

+alternatively you can follow these steps/

 go to https://github.com/JosephJamesCoop/Develop-Horiseon and clone the repository open file titled Develop-Horizon open index.html in default browser